 Guests are individuals who come to a residence hall to visit a specific resident.
 The resident host must meet their guest with their Owl Card and guest card at the security desk to sign them into their residence hall.
-The guests must present a VALID picture identification (i.e., driver's license, military ID, college or Owl Card) to complete the sign-in process.
+The guests must present a VALID picture identification (i.e., driver's license, military identification, college or Owl Card) to complete the sign-in process.
 The security officer (SO) registers the guests and retains the guests' identification and the resident's guest card until the host signs out the guest.
-Guests will not be signed in without proper ID.
+Guests will not be signed in without proper identification.

-Visitors who arrive unaccompanied by a resident must arrange to meet the resident at the entrance before they will be allowed to enter the facility.
+Visitors who arrive unaccompanied by a resident must arrange to meet the resident at the entrance before they will be allowed The pathway to Morgan Hall represents the beginning of their on-campus housing experience for many Temple Owls!

+to enter the facility.
 The resident must come to the security desk, verify the visitor as a guest and complete the sign-in process.
 Each time the guest(s) enters or leaves the building, the guest must be signed in and signed out.